NATURE OF WORK

 REQUIRED EXPERIENCE AND TRAINING

-Bachelor’s degree from an accredited college or university with major course work in social sciences or other field closely related to the area of assignment; four (4) years of experience in quality assurance or systems analysis in a health care or human services program environment or any equivalent combination of relevant training and experience.
+Bachelor’s degree from an accredited college or university with major course work in social sciences or other field closely related to the area of assignment; two (2) years of experience in quality assurance or systems analysis in a health care or human services program environment or any equivalent combination of relevant training and experience.

 Depending upon the area of assignment, may require a valid Florida driver’s license and ability to drive and to obtain and maintain authorization to drive on County business.